By using Replypad, you agree to our Cookie Policy.

 4. You should now see the names you added in the followers section on conversation’s sidebar.

-Another quick way to add users as followers is by mentioning them using the @ symbol in the text. @Mentioning them will automatically add the user as a follower or as a Cc recipient of the conversation – depending if it’s an internal note or a public reply.
+Another quick way to add users as followers is by mentioning a user or a whole team using the @ symbol in the text. @Mentioning them will automatically add the user or team members if you mention a team as followers or as Cc recipients of the conversation – depending on whether it’s an internal note or a public reply.
 Learn more in Mentions.

 Option 4 – automatically by activating a trigger